Louis R. Gottschalk: Career

-He met poet Laura Riding, then known by her maiden name, Laura Reichenthal, while she was a student at Cornell and he was a graduate assistant there.
-They married on November 2, 1920, and he took her last name as his middle name.
-However, they divorced in 1925.
-He later married Fruma Kasden, in 1930; they had two sons.
-Fruma Gottschalk later taught Russian at the University of Chicago, and died in 1995.

 Awards and honors

 Gottschalk was a Guggenheim Fellow in 1928 and 1954, and a Center for Advanced study of the Behavioral Sciences fellow in 1957.

 In 1953 he was honored as Chevalier in the Legion of Honor and in 1954 he won a Fulbright award.

 He received honorary doctorates from the University of Toulouse, Hebrew Union College, and the University of Louisville.

 In 1965 his students presented him with a festschrift, Ideas in History: Essays Presented to Louis Gottschalk by his Former Students, Duke University Press.

 Gottschalk was an elected member of the American Academy of Arts and Sciences and the American Philosophical Society.

 A series of lectures is named for him at the University of Louisville.
 The annual $1000 Louis Gottschalk Prize, named in his honor, is given by the American Society for Eighteenth-Century Studies to the author of "an outstanding historical or critical study".

 Works

-Gottschalk published seven volumes on the history of Gilbert du Motier, marquis de Lafayette as well as several other books on modern history and revolutions.